 The SAG Facilitator serves as the central point of organization for meeting coordination, including timelines, agendas, issue research, action items and meeting notes.
 The SAG Facilitator is also responsible for regular updates to the SAG distribution list and website.
+The SAG Facilitator will provide subject matter expertise to inform discussion, to identify and disseminate Best Practices and tools to continue strengthening the Portfolio of Programs.

-18 Ameren IL Final Order, ICC Docket No. 07-0539 at 24; ComEd Final Order, ICC Docket No. 07-0540 at 32.

-19 Nicor Gas Final Order, ICC Docket No. 10-0562; Peoples Gas-North Shore Gas Final Order, ICC Docket No. 10-0564.
+Ameren IL Final Order, ICC Docket No. 07-0539 at 24; ComEd Final Order, ICC Docket No. 07-0540 at 32.
+Nicor Gas Final Order, ICC Docket No. 10-0562; Peoples Gas-North Shore Gas Final Order, ICC Docket No. 10-